gderivas/cripto_tax_calculator/README.md

 Tax calculator for criptocurrencies for the following plattforms:

-- Kraken export file
+- Kraken
+- Coinbase
-- Numerai export file
+- Numerai

+Calculates profit/loss for buy/sell (FIFO) of criptocurrencies and stake/earn profits.

+## Run

+Clone repository

+python run.py